arghyasahoo/Email-Automation/README.md

 # Email Automation

-This script fetches all emails from past 1 day and stores them in a text file.
+This script fetches all emails from current day and stores them in a text file.
 Use `cron` to make this executable everyday and Wallah!! all your mails are fetched and stored.

 ## Usage